JamesKBowler/fxcpy/README.md

 chmod +x install_script.sh && sudo ./install_script.sh
 ```

-The script will add an environment variable to /etc/environment file, however this will not come into affect until your machine is either rebooted or logged out and back in.
+The script will add an environment variable to /etc/environment file.
+However, this will not come into effect until your machine is either rebooted or logged out and back in.

 To find out more about environment variables, please read **[this](https://askubuntu.com/questions/866161/setting-path-variable-in-etc-environment-vs-profile?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa)** question on askubuntu.